 probably looks up teenage girls on Facebook and masturbates to them too.
 You

-think a guy like that is a poem
+think a guy like that

 writer and li-barian?”
 Molly turned to me.
 “I might not know your name, but I

 know all about you.
 I’ve seen you in the basement dumping all of those plastic